scipy-lectures/scientific-python-lectures/advanced/sympy.rst

 Limits
 ------

-Limits are easy to use in sympy, they follow the syntax limit(function, variable, point), so to compute the limit of f(x) as x -> 0, you would issue limit(f, x, 0)::
+Limits are easy to use in SymPy, they follow the syntax limit(function, variable, point), so to compute the limit of f(x) as x -> 0, you would issue limit(f, x, 0)::